 Salt, meanwhile, petered out more slowly.
 Over time cheap imports made local salt production uneconomic.
 Once highly prized, brine today is considered “a major enemy of the environment,” according to Five Lives of the Kentucky River author William Grier, “when it is encountered in drilling for oil and gas in eastern Kentucky.”

-After our ghostly night, Gortimer and I had intended to leave camp before the rising sun cleared the tree line behind us, hopeful to reunite with Houp and Mayer by late morning.
-Instead I wake up with a heavy piercing fever to a hunk of pig iron leering at me, the sun nearly established in the sky, and Gortimer, his blue suitcase lying open, hunched over two crappie filets stuffed into the tiniest cast iron pan I’ve ever seen.
+Gortimer and I had intended to leave camp before the rising sun cleared the tree line behind us with the intention to reunite with Houp and Mayer by late morning.
+After our ghostly night, I instead wake up with a heavy piercing fever and a hunk of pig iron leering at me, the sun nearly established in the sky, and Gortimer, his blue suitcase lying open, hunched over two crappie filets stuffed into the tiniest cast iron pan I’ve ever seen.
 “I hope you like tempura,” he says, I think with a straight face.

 Few though they may be, one of the benefits of traveling light is quick decampment.
-Despite my late awakening and a leisurely breakfast, we are on the water by late-morning with re-jiggered high hopes for overtaking our companions by Upper Howard Creek, four miles beyond our confluence with the Kentucky River.
-I take a last look at one of the stranger camp spots I’ve ever experienced, and wonder about the world this iron forge inhabited.
+Despite my late awakening and a leisurely breakfast, we are on the water by late-morning with re-jiggered high hopes for overtaking our companions by Upper Howard Creek, or some four miles beyond our confluence with the Kentucky River.
+Before traipsing canoe-side, I take a last look at one of the stranger camp spots I’ve ever experienced and wonder about the world this iron forge inhabited.